The mysterious and elusive BUCK’s HORNS braid!

 silver oops I got that wrong! – correction from Marjolein, they are gold not silver!), and 4 thicker tan or ecru loops.
 Before braiding, place the tan loops on thumb and index finger, and the metallic loops on the middle, ring and little fingers (both hands).

-French String with Bicolor Stripe – this is a really a variation of the Bucks Horns color pattern.
-I don’t believe this color-pattern is described in any of the 17th C. loop braiding manuscripts, but is is a very obvious extrapolation of the Buck’s Horns color-pattern.
-There are many, many traditional loop braids with traditional bicolor-loop color patterns that start with this common set-up of “all dark shanks up,” so it’s highly likely that this color pattern was also made by loop braiders of earlier eras who were familiar with the very common French String with Open Edges.
+French String with Bicolor Stripe – This color pattern for the French String with Open edges is a solid color with a thin, dotted stripe of a contrasting color down the middle of the braid, a very elegant and striking color-pattern.
+It’s easy to vary between “dark-braid-with-light-stripe” and “light-braid-with-dark-stripe” within the same braid.
+I show an example of this braid pattern near the end of my video tutorial for the French String with Open Edges.
+This color-pattern is an “open edges” variation of the Bucks Horns color pattern.
+I don’t believe this color-pattern is described in any of the 17th C. loop braiding manuscripts, but is is a very obvious extrapolation.
+It starts with the common set-up of “all dark shanks up” on all the fingers – like so many other historic bicolor-loop braids – so it’s highly likely that this color pattern was known to loop braiders of earlier eras who could make the French String with Open Edges.

 Start with all bicolor loops, with all dark shanks in upper or all in lower position on the fingers.
 Then braid with the braiding moves of the French String with Open Edges.
 The result is a long thin contrast stripe down the center of an otherwise solid-color braid.
 This is fun to alternate with the Bucks Horns pattern.